 - Informing employer about pregnancy is required from the 5th month of pregnancy.

 - An employer is never allowed to fire a woman because of pregnancy.

 - After 6 months employment a pregnant woman cannot be fired for any reason without a special permit.

-- Paid hours for appointments: Up to 20 hours for someone who works up to 4 hours a day, up to 40 hours for someone who works more than 4 hours a day.
+- Paid hours for appointments: Employees working up to 4 hours a day are entitled to be paid up to 20 hours per month and up to 40 hours per month for someone who works more than 4 hours a day.

 - A woman absent for at least 30 days due to a high-risk pregnancy is entitled to Bed Rest Benefit.